Parliamentary Ombudsman: History

 Lars Augustin Mannerheim (1749-1835) was the first Swedish justitieombudsman.

 The office of the parliamentary ombudsman was established in connection with the adoption of the Swedish Instrument of Government that came into effect after the deposition of the Swedish king in 1809 and which was based to some extent on Montesquieu's ideas about the division of powers.
 With the autocratic rule of King Gustav III fresh in mind, the legislators introduced into the new constitution a system that would allow the Riksdag some control over the exercise of executive power.
 The Standing Committee on the Constitution was therefore charged with the task of supervising the actions of ministers and with ensuring the election of a special parliamentary ombudsman to monitor the compliance of public authorities with the law.
-The Riksdag Act of 1810 contained provisions concerning the auditors elected by the Riksdag to scrutinise the doings of the civil service, the Bank of Sweden and the National Debt Office.
+The Riksdag Act of 1810 contained provisions concerning the auditors elected by the Riksdag to scrutinise the doings of the civil service, the Bank of Sweden and the Swedish National Debt Office.
 The regulations in Chapter 12 of the Instrument of Government of 1974 later incorporated these three supervisory Riksdag agencies (i.e. the parliamentary ombudsmen, the Standing Committee on the Constitution and the parliamentary auditors) into the current system of parliamentary government.

 The idea of creating some organ answerable to the Riksdag that could monitor the way in which the authorities complied with the law was not a new one in 1809.
 In fact, in 1713 the absolute monarch Charles XII had created the office of His Majesty's Supreme Ombudsman.
 At that time King Charles XII was in Turkey and had been abroad for almost 13 years.
 In his absence his administration in Sweden had fallen into disarray.
 He therefore established the supreme ombudsman to be his pre-eminent representative in Sweden.
 The task entrusted to him was to ensure that judges and public official in general acted in accordance with the laws in force and discharged their duties satisfactorily in other respects.
 If the ombudsman found that this was not the case, he was empowered to initiate legal proceedings against them for dereliction of their duties.
 In 1719 the supreme ombudsman was given the title of chancellor of justice (Justitiekanslern).
 This office still exists, and today the Chancellor of Justice acts as the government's Ombudsman.
 After the death of Charles XII in 1718 Sweden enjoyed decades of what was more or less parliamentary rule (the Age of Liberty).
 In 1766 the Riksdag actually for the first time elected the chancellor of justice.
 In the 1772 Instrument of Government, however, the right to appoint the chancellor of justice again became a royal prerogative.
 After a period of renewed autocratic rule under Gustaf III and his son, Gustaf Adolf IV, the latter was deposed in 1809.